Frequently Asked Questions

-If a student who is interested in a campus job has not been awarded Federal Work Study, they are able to check on the status of the on-campus job openings here on the Student Employment page.
-If you do not have Federal Work Study, please feel free to check the bulletin board in the Library for jobs available in the area.
+If you are interested in a campus job but have not been awarded Federal Work Study, you may check on the status of on-campus job openings on the Student Employment page.
+If you do not have Federal Work Study, also check the bulletin board in the Library for jobs available in the WLC/Milwaukee area.

-The minimum wage for 2013-2014 is $7.25.
+The minimum wage for 2014-2015 is $7.25.
 Higher pay rates may be assigned based on the level of responsibility of the job for which you have been hired.
-The levels range from Levels 1-3 and Team Leader.
-Raises are currently determined by performance reviews.
-Raises do not occur every year.
+The levels range from 1 to 3 plus Team Leader status.

 As a student employee, you are allowed to work an average of 10 hours per week, not exceeding more than 12 hours per week.
 The number of hours will depend upon the requirements of the position.

 Wisconsin Lutheran College offers a variety of jobs on campus.
-The current job openings and a listing of all job descriptions are posted on the Student Employment page on myWLC (login required).
+The current job openings and a listing of all job descriptions are posted on the homepage of the Student Employment Office (myWLC login required).

-For students who are not eligible at this time to apply for an on-campus job or the jobs are already filled, please see the bulletin board inside the Library by the printers.
+If you are not eligible to apply for an on-campus job at this time, or the jobs are already filled, you may check the bulletin board inside the Library near the printers.
 We have an up-to-date listing of jobs available in the area for which students are welcome to apply.